As an Amazon Associate I earn from qualifying purchases.

 Make sure you keep the bag or jar sealed to keep the ethylene inside.
 However, these methods are less breathable, so they increase the risk of molding.
 Poke a few holes in the plastic bag and open the jar periodically.
 Keep a close eye on it!

-- Setting Green Tomatoes on a Windowsill to Ripen
+- Setting Green Tomatoes on a Window Sill to Ripen

-Using a windowsill has mixed results.
+Using a sunny windowsill has mixed results.
 It’s best to use this method if your tomatoes already show signs of ripening.
 All you need to do is put the tomatoes on a windowsill that receives sunlight and warmth.
 Watch daily for progress and remove them once they are red and ready to eat.

 - Hanging Tomato Plant Upside Down to Ripen the Tomatoes